tarifas90/CTF-Writeups-2021/hackyholidasy2021.md

  1. Will inject our server as the `server` value in our cookie.
  2. Our server should return a response that will include `"authorised":true` and also the correct keyword based on the server's time.

-To do this, we host the following PHP code on our server
+To do this, we host the following PHP code on our server.
+We were lucky enough to have a VPS in the same timezone as the server used for the CTF therefore we did not have to adjuct the date fucntion below.
 ```php
 <?php
 function expectedKeyword($codewords){